luisvinatea/TukuyBooks/README.md

 ## License

-ByteBooks is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+TukuyBooks is licensed under the MIT License - see [LICENSE](LICENSE) for details.

 ## Get Involved